Medicare Advantage Plans

 Understand your plan

 Medicare Advantage plans must give you a member handbook when you enroll.
-Read your member booklet or evidence of coverage to know what services are covered and what out-of-pocket costs you will have to pay.
+Read your member handbook or evidence of coverage to know what and how services are covered and what out-of-pocket costs you will have to pay.
 Make sure you understand how the HMO or PPO handles regular appointments and visits to specialists.
 PFFS plans cover care anywhere in the United States as long as the doctor or hospital is willing to accept your plan's payment terms.
 Keep the plan's telephone numbers handy to call if you have questions.

 Use the complaint and appeals process

 For answers to general insurance questions, for information about filing an insurance-related complaint, or to report suspected insurance fraud, call the Consumer Help Line at 1-800-252-3439 between 8 a.m. and 5 p.m., Central time, Monday-Friday, or visit our website at www.tdi.texas.gov.

-For printed copies of consumer publications, call the 24-hour Publications Order Line
+For printed copies of consumer publications, call the Consumer Help Line.

 To report suspected arson or suspicious activity involving fires, call the State Fire Marshal's 24-hour Arson Hotline at 1-877-4FIRE45 (434-7345).